MrKeating07051/FactoryTalkViewSE_AlarmGenerator/README.md

 ## Configuration

+Depending on the needs of your PLC/HMI system, you may need to change how alarms are generated.
+This specific config is made to work with Rockwell Automation PlantPAx Process Library 4.10.06.
+If you're using that, you're in luck!
-Create a `config.json` file in the same directory as the script with the following structure:
+Modify `config.json` file, which is stored in the same directory as the script with the following structure:

 ```json
 {